dzinulis/name-finder/README.md

 Missing features to be added in the near future:
 - multiple language support
 - extended name day calendar
+- different layout for desktop and mobile devices

 Missing features to be added in the far future:
 - other countries' name day calendars